EvidanceN/Employee-Attrition-AWS-Deployment/README.md

 #### Step-by-step guide

 1. Set up your AWS Management Console
+2. Prepare your data
-2. Create a SageMaker Notebook Instance
+3. Create a SageMaker Notebook instance
-3. Inside the SageMaker Notebook Instance create and launch a Jupyter notebook
-4. Go to s3 console and create an s3 bucket
+4. Prepare Your Notebook for Model Training
 5. Prepare data for training.
+6. Data Preprocessing
+7. Train Your Model
+8. Deploy the Model
+9. Make Predictions